HomePolitics and Current AffairsUnderstanding the Citizenship Amendment Act (CAA)

 CAA has been a topic of extensive discussion and debate since its passage by Parliament in December 2019.
 Amidst widespread protests and political discourse, the Modi government is gearing up to implement the CAA.

 Shah's remarks underscored the historical context behind the legislation, citing the plight of minorities facing religious persecution in Bangladesh, Pakistan, and Afghanistan.
-He reiterated the government's pledge to uphold India's humanitarian ethos by extending a helping hand to those in need.
+He reiterated the government's pledge to uphold 's humanitarian ethos by extending a helping hand to those in need.

 Since the impending implementation of CAA has sparked a renewed interest and scrutiny, here, The Buckstopper team delves into the intricacies of the CAA, addressing fundamental questions surrounding its provisions, implications, and controversies.